jro31/jethro-codes/_articles/projects/blocks-falling.md

 If you've read this far, you must be starting to feel like you're falling into a deep, dark hole, and looking at this hook made it all so much worse.

-The good news is that not only a lot of the code here replicated, so we don't need to go over all of it.
+The good news is that not only is a lot of the code here replicated, so we don't need to go over all of it.
 But also, it's the last thing that we really need to go over.

 Right now we can add new blocks, move them left, right and down, keep score, and now rotate blocks, even ensuring that the rotated blocks don't stray outside of the game board.